helixprojectai-code/Helix-TTD-v1.0-Constitutional-Grammar/README.md

 **Firmware Specification • Zero-Touch Alignment • Public Release v1.0**

+*Helix-TTD: Introducing a viral strain of Common Sense into an industry drunk on Hallucination.*

 Helix-TTD is a **constitutional grammar**, not a fine-tune, prompt pack, or safety layer.
 It transforms unprimed frontier models into **advisory-only, stateless, audit-ready reasoning engines** through *structure alone*.